thiagoesteves/deployex/README.md

 /tmp/deployex/varlib/service/${monitored_app_name}/${instance}/current/bin/${monitored_app_name} remote
 ```

-## How Deployex handles services
+## How DeployEx handles services

 ### Full deployment

-Deployex operates by monitoring applications and versions using folders and files, treating the monitored app as a service.
+DeployEx operates by monitoring applications and versions using folders and files, treating the monitored app as a service.
 The deployment process involves several steps to ensure smooth transitions:

 1. *__Download and Unpack the New Version:__*
  The new version of the application is downloaded and unpacked into the `new` service folder, ready for deployment.
 2. *__Check if the release contain a hot-upgrade or full deployment:__*
- Deployex will check the release file received and if it is a full deployment, goes to the step 3 .
+ DeployEx will check the release file received and if it is a full deployment, goes to the step 3 .
 3. *__Stop the Current Application:__*
 The currently running application instance is stopped to prepare for the new deployment.
 4. *__Delete the Previous Service Folder:__*